bringg/odfe-alerts-handler/README.md

 ## Features

 - Ability to handle emails, and even send emails to multiple addresses within same webhook
-- Ability to post to multiple slack channels within same webhook
+- Ability to post to multiple slack channels and/or users within same webhook

 ## Install